balthazzar/balthazzar.github.io/README.md

 Telegram charts contest

-In "Charts" select u can choose 1 of 5 chart's data set
+In "Charts" select you can choose 1 of 5 chart's data set

-In "Performance" select u can config level of load
+In "Performance" select you can config level of load